Kristina01111000/Drws_site/README.md

 	- add years to the bottom of the excel file on copies of page, 5 years on excel sheet
 	- add a brief how to use section at bottom of page
 	- see if i can stop the excel sheet at row 70
-	- put the explanation into the excel sheet in a comment in column b
 	- have scorecard open in new tab
 	- add google doc link at top and bottom
 - on scorecard page bold the italicized stuff, keep the italicized